Tips for Effective Lead Nurturing and Management

-Lead nurturing has to be a part of your sales process if you want to get higher-quality leads and make your sales funnel much more effective.
+Lead nurturing strategy has to be a part of your sales process if you want to get higher-quality leads and make your sales funnel much more effective.
 This is a no-brainer.
-Forrester Research says that companies that do a good job of nurturing leads get 50% more leads that are ready to be sold for 33% less money.
+Forrester Research says that companies that do a good job on lead nurturing strategy get 50% more leads ready for sales at 33% less cost.

 Lead nurturing makes sense for businesses that want to make more money and spend less on getting new customers, but it’s not always easy to set up a process.

-To turn cold leads into sales-ready prospects, you need to do more than just buy a tool for lead nurturing.
-To close the gap between failure and success, you need a good plan for nurturing leads.
+To turn cold leads into sales-ready prospects, you need to do more than buy lead nurturing tool.
+To close the gap between failure and success, you need a good lead nurturing strategy.

-With CRM and marketing automation software for small businesses, you can use any lead nurturing strategy you need.
+With CRM and marketing automation software for small businesses, you can use any lead nurturing strategy.

 For example, if a lead fills out a form on your website, you can send them autoresponders.
 You can create a 5-step nurturing campaign.
 You can set up tasks for your salespeople to do automatically as a follow-up.

 When leads are cared for, the sales cycle is 23% shorter (Market2Lead).
-So don’t wait for your leads to find out that you’re the answer they’ve been looking for.
+So don’t wait for your leads to discover that you’re the answer they’ve been looking for.
 Don’t wait for leads to come to you.

 Send your new leads a drip email campaign.
 Include a link in each email that takes them to a blog post on your website that answers a question they might have.

 Make a course of emails that leads can sign up for.
-Give your audience a lesson every day on how to solve a problem they are having.
+Give your audience a daily lesson on how to solve a problem they are having.

-Compared to stand-alone email blasts, lead nurturing emails get 4–10 times as many replies (DemandGen Report).
-In contrast to a general email newsletter, lead nurturing emails can be very specific to the person receiving them.
+Unlike stand-alone email blasts, lead nurturing emails get 4–10 times as many replies (DemandGen Report).
+In contrast to a general email newsletter, lead nurturing emails can be very specific to the recipient.

 Find out what kind of content your leads will be interested in at each stage of the sales funnel so you can give them something of value and help them get closer to making a purchase.

 Say, for example, you run a company that makes things.
-You sell a part for commuter trains that cuts down on friction and saves money on fuel.
+You sell a part for commuter trains that cut down on friction and saves money on fuel.
 Even if a new lead isn’t looking for your exact solution, they may be very interested in saving money on gas.
-You can send them a guide to saving money on gas and tell them about your product at the same time.
+You can send them a guide to saving money on gas and tell them about your product simultaneously.

 Try these three ideas: